 Statistics majors choose to pursue a Bachelor of Arts or a Bachelor of Science.
-The Bachelor of Science has four emphases.
+The Bachelor of Science has five emphases.
 Please follow the links below to find out more information about our major tracks.

 Bachelor of Arts

 Emphasizes statistical applications.
 This major track is recommended for students who are interested in applications of statistical techniques to various disciplines, especially the social sciences.

 Emphasizes statistical applications.
 This major track is recommended for students who are interested in applications of statistical techniques to various disciplines including the biological, physical and social sciences.

 Emphasizes computing.
 This major track is recommended for students interested in the computational and data management aspects of statistical analysis.

 Emphasizes statistical theory and is especially recommended as preparation for graduate study in statistics.

 (EFFECTIVE FALL 2020) Emphasizes algorithmic and theoretical aspects of statistical learning methodologies that are geared towards building predictive and explanatory models for large and complex data.
 It is recommended for students interested in pursuing graduate programs in statistics, machine learning, or data science, as well as for students interested in learning statistical techniques for industry.